-- A. The provisions contained in this Article shall apply to all School Improvement Plans (SIP), their processes and/or components. - B. District and/or building level committees will be responsible for the development and implementation of the SIP.
-Such committees will determine their own decision making process. - C. Any participation in a SIP committee, whether in full or in part, shall be voluntary and will in no way adversely affect a teacher's evaluation. - D. In the event that any provision(s) of a SIP or application thereof violates, contradicts, or is inconsistent with the collective bargaining agreement, the collective bargaining agreement shall prevail unless mutually agreed in writing by the Board and the Association. - E. To the extent any proposed element of the School Improvement Plan conflicts with the terms of the Master Agreement, the identified provisions will be subject to renegotiations at the request of either party.
+- A. The provisions contained in this Article shall apply to all School Improvement Plans (SIP), their processes, and/or components. - B. District and/or building level committees will be responsible for the development and implementation of the SIP.
+Such committees will determine their own decision making process. - C. Any participation in a SIP committee, whether in full or in part, shall be voluntary.

+- D. In the event that any provision(s) of a SIP or application thereof violates, contradicts, or is inconsistent with this Agreement, this Agreement shall prevail unless mutually agreed in writing by the Board and the Association. - E. To the extent any proposed element of the SIP conflicts with this terms of the Agreement, the identified provisions will be subject to renegotiations at the request of either party.